 4. Why Do You Think Financial Management is Important for a Company?

-From your answer, the interviewer will assess if you are pursuing finance management as a career simply to earn or because you share the same perspective as core objectives and principles of finance management.
+From your answer, the interviewer will assess if you are pursuing finance management as a career simply to earn or because you share the same perspective on core objectives and principles of financial management.

-Tip 1: Relate your ideas with the objectives of finance management.
+Tip 1: Relate your ideas with the objectives of financial management.

 Tip 2: Highlight the legal significance of financial management for business.

-“Financial management is important for every company, no matter what scope, as it helps run a business successfully.
-Enough supply of funds, managing shareholders’ ROIs, framing financial policies, filing tax returns, and fulfilling legal requirements, and ensuring financial control helps a business meet organizational and legal demands.”
+“Financial management is important for every company, regardless of scope, as it helps run a business successfully.
+Enough supply of funds, managing shareholders’ ROIs, framing financial policies, filing tax returns, fulfilling legal requirements, and ensuring financial control helps a business meet organizational and legal demands.”

-5. Can a Company be in a Huge Trouble but Still Show Positive Cash Flows?
+5. Can a Company be in Huge Trouble but Still Show Positive Cash Flows?